gridiron-zone/huddle/docs/docs/02-developers/04-query-data.md

 ---

 # Query data
-Inside Desmos it is possible to query data in 4 different ways:
+Inside Huddle it is possible to query data in 4 different ways:
 1. With the `CLI` directly from terminal.
 2. With the `REST` endpoint directly from a full node.
 3. With the `gRPC` endpoint directly from a full node.